creativeinflux/respringboard/README.md

 RespringBoard is a responsive jQuery plugin inspired by the Apple iOS SpringBoard folder reveal system and the layout used in Google images and itunes.

-RespringBoard allows you to create a layout with clickable items of any height and width, once as item is clicked RespringBoard will calculate how many items are in the row and reveal the addional information (could be a summary or a draw folder like on the iOS) directly under the row, if the browser window is resized RespringBoard will calculate the items again and move the reveal under the row correctly making the plugin prefect for responsive designs and mobile layouts where you don't know the width of the browser window.
+RespringBoard allows you to create a layout with clickable items of any height and width, once as item is clicked RespringBoard will calculate how many items are in the row and reveal the additional information (could be a summary or a draw folder like on the iOS) directly under the row, if the browser window is resized RespringBoard will calculate the items again and move the reveal under the row correctly making the plugin prefect for responsive designs and mobile layouts where you don't know the width of the browser window.

 Usage
 =====